Longfield: Topography

 Longfield is four miles south east of Dartford and near Gravesend.
 It is a linear development that is partly contiguous with the village of Hartley immediately to the south.

 The whole civil parish gently slopes from southeast and south to north.
 Elevations range from 92m AOD in the southwest of the developed area of New Barn in the east which is on a wide rise, to 45m AOD in and around the chalk pit just west of Longfield across the largely disused HS1 south-of-London link railway line towards Southfleet (just north of the village).
 Just above this is the tiny settlement, a farmed area named Pinden, to the south, however before this on the road towards London is another named community, no more than a row of cottages on the road named Whitehill.

 The villages of New Barn and Longfield are within and give their names to the civil parish of Longfield and New Barn which also covers the settlement of Longfield Hill.
 Longfield is the ancient village, situated on the road between Dartford and Meopham.
 New Barn is larger in population than Longfield, although has little in the way of services, being a recent development and purely a residential location.

 Governance

 Longfield fell within the Hundred of Axtane and its successor Dartford Rural District.
 The Local Government Act 1972 made the village part of the Sevenoaks district of Kent on 1 April 1974.
 It was transferred to the borough of Dartford on 1 April 1987 where it has remained since.

 It has been in the Dartford parliamentary constituency since 1983.

 Dr Howard Stoate (Labour), who had been the MP since 1997, decided not to stand again as a candidate at the 2010 general election.
 His successor candidate was defeated by Gareth Johnson (Conservative) at that election.

 Economy

-The village has a shopping area consisting of a local baker and butcher, two local supermarkets, a post office, chemist, estate agents, hair-dressers, an antiques shop, various restaurants and take-aways, a pet supply store, an undertakers and a country market on Fridays.
+The village has a shopping area consisting of a local baker and butcher, two local supermarkets, a post office, chemist, estate agents, hair-dressers, various restaurants and take-aways, a pet supply store and an undertakers.